Maude Adams: Early life and career

 Adams was born in Salt Lake City, Utah Territory, the daughter of Asaneth Ann "Annie" (née Adams) and James Henry Kiskadden.
 Adams's mother was an actress, and her father had jobs working for a bank and in a mine.
-Little else is known of Adams's father, who died when she was young.
+Little else is known about Adams's father, who died when she was young.
 James was not a Mormon, and Adams once wrote of her father as having been a "gentile".
 The surname "Kiskadden" is Scottish.
-On her mother's side, Adams's great-grandfather Platt Banker converted to Mormonism and moved his family to Missouri, where his daughter, Julia, married Barnabus Adams.
+On her mother's side, Adams's great-grandfather Platt Banker converted to Mormonism and moved his family to Missouri, where his daughter Julia married Barnabus Adams.
 Barnabus and Julia then migrated as part of the first company to enter the Salt Lake Valley with Brigham Young in 1847, where he cut timbers for the Salt Lake Tabernacle.
 Adams was also a descendant of Mayflower passenger John Howland.

 Adams appeared on stage at two months old in the play The Lost Baby at the Salt Lake City Brigham Young Theatre.
 She appeared again at the age of nine months in her mother's arms.
 Over her father's objections, Adams began acting as a small child, adopting her mother's maiden name as her stage name.
 They toured throughout the western U.S. with a theatrical troupe that played in rural areas, mining towns and some cities.
 At the age of five, Adams starred in a San Francisco theater as "Little Schneider" in Fritz, Our German Cousin and as "Adrienne Renaud" in A Celebrated Case.
-At the age of nine, Adams lived with her Mormon grandmother and Mormon cousins in Salt Lake City while her mother remained in San Francisco.
+At the age of nine, Adams lived with her Mormon grandmother and Mormon cousins in Salt Lake City, while her mother remained in San Francisco.
 It is not clear whether she identified as a member of the Church of Jesus Christ of Latter-day Saints as her mother did.
-She was never baptized Presbyterian, although she attended a Presbyterian school.
+She was never baptized as a Presbyterian, although she attended a Presbyterian school.
 Later in life, Adams took long sabbaticals in Catholic convents, and in 1922 she donated her estates in Lake Ronkonkoma, New York, to the Sisters of the Cenacle for use as a novitiate and retreat house.
 She never converted to Catholicism or discussed the topic in any interviews.

-Adams debuted in New York at age ten in Esmeralda and then returned briefly to California.
+Adams debuted in New York at the age of ten in Esmeralda and then returned briefly to California.
 She then returned to Salt Lake City to live with her grandmother and studied at the Salt Lake Collegiate Institute.
-She later wrote of Salt Lake City, "The people of the valley have gentle manners, as if their spirits moved with dignity."
-Adams also later wrote a short essay, "The One I Knew Least", where she described her difficulty in discovering her own personality while playing so many theatrical roles as a child.
+She later wrote of Salt Lake City: "The people of the valley have gentle manners, as if their spirits moved with dignity."
+Adams also later wrote the short essay, "The One I Knew Least", where she described her difficulty in discovering her personality because of playing so many theatrical roles as a child.